Storytelling in Business Presentations – 10 top tips for 2024

 In fact, stories are “the single most powerful weapon in a leader’s arsenal”, according to Harvard University professor Dr Howard Gardner.
 But many business leaders shy away from storytelling because they don’t know how to do it.
 The good news is that you don’t have to be an author or orator to come up with an effective story.

-How to use stories in four steps
+8. How to use storytelling in business presentations – four steps

 Business Storytelling Step #1.
 Break it down